xelaj/mtproto/README.md

         panic(err)
     }

-    // Можно выбрать любой удобный вам способ ввода,
+    // You can make any way to enter verification code, like in
+    // http requests, or what you like.
+You just need to call two
+    // requests, that's main method.
-    // базовые параметры сессии можно сохранить в любом месте fmt.Print("Auth code:")
+	fmt.Print("Auth code:")
 	code, _ := bufio.NewReader(os.Stdin).ReadString('\n')
     code = strings.Replace(code, "\n", "", -1)

-    // это весь процесс авторизации!
-    fmt.Println(client.AuthSignIn(yourPhone, resp.PhoneCodeHash, code))
+    // this is ALL process of authorization! :) fmt.Println(client.AuthSignIn(yourPhone, resp.PhoneCodeHash, code))
 }
 ```

 That's it!
-You don't need any cycles, the code is fully ready for asynchronous execution.
+You don't need any cycles, code is ready-to-go for async execution.
 You just need to follow the official Telegram API documentation.

 ### Docs are empty.
 Why?

 There is a pretty huge chunk of documentation.
 We are ready to describe every method and object, but its requires a lot of work.
 Although **all** methods are **already** described [here](https://core.telegram.org/methods).

 ### Does this project support Windows?

-Yes in theory.
-The components don't require specific architecture.
-Although we did not test it.
-If you have any problems running it, just create an issue, we will help.
+Technically — yes.
+In practice — components don't require specific architecture, but we didn't test it yet.
+If you have any problems running it, just create an issue, we will try to help.

 ## Who use it